What is the language policy of India Class 10?

 Language Policy contributes to the growth of the field by publishing high-quality studies that help build a sound theoretical understanding of the subject area.
 It presents papers that deal with the widest range of cases, situations and regions.

-How was challenge of language policy was adopted by the Indian federalism?
+How was the language policy adopted in India?